oconnedk/javascript-get-started/README.md

 The intention of this guide is to provide a simple introduction to programming with JavaScript to **absolute beginners**.
 If you have used the language before and have a reasonable understanding of internet technologies this is probably not for you.

+Don't be put off if you don't understand absolutely everything (anything, even), perseverance is rewarded.
+Most of the terms you read early on will be mentioned frequently, which given the context will help clarification.

-It will focus on the *functional* aspect of JavaScript, ignoring (for now) the various [Object-Oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) features.
+The guide focuses on the *functional* aspect of JavaScript, ignoring (for now) the various [Object-Oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) features.

 See the [resources](/guide/javascript-resources.md) page for more information on some of the basic principles of JavaScript and the web.
 It is recommended that you take the *JavaScript* as well as *HTML* track on [Codecademy](https://www.codecademy.com).